 Vel frowned faintly in confusion.
 "What do you mean?"

 Celia bit her lip, hesitating before answering fully this time.
 "The Academy is in Lona city—the capital," she explained carefully, as though weighing each word.
 "It's... complicated for people like us.
-You'd have to live in the dorms or know someone there who can help you settle in."
+You'd need a place to live or someone to help you settle in."

 Her grip tightened on her wooden sword as she added reluctantly, "And then there's the expense."
 She looked away slightly, her voice tinged with resignation now.
-"Kids from noble families don't have to worry about any of that stuff—they can just focus on learning."
+"Unlike kids from noble families who can just focus on learning without worrying about any of that stuff."

 Vel nodded slowly as he processed what she'd said, comparing it unconsciously to university systems back in his old world: entrance exams, dorm life, financial burdens—all familiar concepts but warped by the realities of this world.